 The lost sister in question, Kali is filled with completely justified rage that she satiates by enacting revenge kills on the people who tortured and experimented on her as a child.
 She is flanked by a band of people who would literally die for her, that she brought into her life by being empathetic and possessed of a beauty that can conjure the image of a gorgeous butterfly in the night sky on a whim.
 In short, she’s complicated and wonderful and terrifying and driven, without any of that Pollyanna bullshit most PoC are saddled with in this kind of story.

 Another thing that I loved was that Stranger Things tricked me in the most excellent way.
-When we saw Kali’s crew in the pilot, I thought Kali fell in with this bad crowd who manipulated her to pull capers with them.
+When we saw Kali’s crew in the first episode of the season, I thought Kali fell in with this bad crowd who manipulated her to pull capers with them.
 I didn’t realize she was the nucleus, the commander, and the protector of this rogues gallery.
 The writers of “The Lost Sister” played on my own assumptions based on how media limits the agency of young Brown women.
 Well done!

 And while we’re talking about it, Kali is Brown.
 Kathryn VanArendonk’s review in Vulture levies the charge that Episode 7 “has shades of the Magical Negro trope.”
 However, Linnea Berthelsen is not African-American/Black/Negro — despite being blessed with an abundance of melanin.
 Additionally, the trope is more about Black people with extraordinary wisdom and/or powers sacrificing their own wants to bolster those of white characters.

 Kali is the exact opposite of that.
-She has her own thing going on when El shows up at the start of Stranger Things 2 Ep 7 Kali briefly helps her harness her power while trying to bring her into the fold.
-In fact, a rather telling exchange happens after El not only spares the life of their target but thwarts Kali’s attempt complete the kill.
+She has her own thing going on when El shows up at the start of Stranger Things 2 Ep 7.
+Kali briefly helps her harness her power while trying to bring her into the fold.
+In fact, Kali issues a rather telling directive after El not only spares the life of their target but thwarts Kali’s attempt to complete the kill.
 “If you want to show mercy that’s your choice, but don’t you ever take away mine.
 Ever.”

 I hope we see Kali in future installments without them feeling the need to make her into a villain, because her way of dealing with her trauma is valid.
 And if Batman, The Punisher, and about 10,000 other gravely voiced white men can be heroes fueled by revenge, then this petite Asian girl can be too.
 To both their credit, it seemed to pain both El and Kali that their paths were not parallel.
 El seemed shocked, not repulsed by Kali’s way, she even seemed mournful as she ran back to her life in Hawkins.